More posts in: Uncategorized

 Enjoy jazz with a splash of spiritual inspiration by Rev. Shana Lynngood.

 On Sunday, Sept.
-29, from 7 to 8 pm, it’s the marriage of jazz and classical by the group Byrne, Roessignh, Smith and Graham — Mary Byryn, flute, Karel Roessingh, piano, Joey Smith, bass, and Damian Graham drums, as they reprise their previous performance of Claude Bowling’s Suite # 1 with Flute and Piano Trio Suite #2.
+29, from 7 to 8 pm, it’s the marriage of jazz and classical by the group Byrne, Roessignh, Smith and Graham — Mary Byryn, flute, Karel Roessingh, piano, Joey Smith, bass, and Damian Graham drums, as they reprise their previous performance of Claude Bowling’s Suite # 2 for Flute and Jazz Piano Trio.

 This Suite is a “crossover” composition by the jazz pianist and composer Claude Bolling.
 The composition, originally written in 1973, is a suite of seven movements, written for a classical flute, and a jazz piano trio (piano, string bass, and drums).
 The Suite was recorded in 1975 by Bolling on piano with classical flautist Jean-Pierre Rampal.